MechanicalRock/twitter-blurb-generator/module3/index.md

 1. Create a `public` function called `getInstance`.
 2. Add a `firebaseConfig` object which has `databaseURL` as a key and a value of your Firebase URL.
 In 3.1.1.13, we set the environment variable `NEXT_PUBLIC_FIREBASE_REALTIME_DATABASE_URL` to be our database URL.
 With this in mind the value of our Firebase URL will be `${process.env.NEXT_PUBLIC_FIREBASE_REALTIME_DATABASE_URL}`
 3. Initialise the Firebase app instance with `const app = initializeApp(firebaseConfig)`
-4. Get the database instance from the app instance
+4. Get the database instance from the app instance.

 ```ts
 const database = getDatabase(app);